Service Dog Training: A Guide to Canine Assistance

 Basic Obedience Training

 All service dogs start with basic obedience training.
-This includes commands like sit, stay, heel, and come.
+This includes basic commands like sit, stay, heel, come, and station.
 These skills serve as the foundation for more advanced training.

 Specialized Task Training